ContentMine/workshop-resources/README.md

 The material offered here is subject to continuous change and improvement, so please check again regularly.
 We're also very happy to include your feedback, suggestions and contributions, via github-issues, pull requests or comments.

+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).